 Black Inset Kitchen Cabinets

-Let’s talk about these cabinets for a minute.
+Let’s talk about these wooden cabinets for a minute.
 Inset cabinets were on my list of “I really really want this”.
 After talking to a few custom cabinet makers I couldn’t even get anyone out here to look at my kitchen for about 6 months.
-So naturally I started looking online because the deadline struggle is real!
+So naturally, I started looking online because the deadline struggle is real!
 I couldn’t find anyone that did inset cabinets until I ran across CliqStudios.

 Open Shelving in the Kitchen